Marc Fulmer

 Understanding changes over time in the receipt of workers’ compensation benefits

 Abstract: Workers’ compensation, the oldest social insurance program in the United States, continues to serve as an important safety net for the vast majority of the workforce.
 The program supports workers at a particularly vulnerable time: immediately after suffering an occupational injury or illness.
-Yet, despite this vital role, less is known about the program’s long-term trends.
-To understand these trends, I systematically investigated the reasons for the 43.6 percent decrease in the recipiency rate of cash benefits over the period from 2003 through 2018.
-I find that 68 percent of this decrease—29.5 percentage points—can be explained by improvements to workplace safety within industry sectors.
+Yet, despite this vital role in supporting workers, less is known about the program’s long-term trends in recipiency.
+To understand these trends, I used a descriptive decomposition framework to systematically investigate the reasons for the 43.6 percent decrease in the recipiency rate of cash benefits over the period from 2003 through 2018.
+I find that 68 percent of this decrease—29.5 percentage points—is associated with improvements to workplace safety.

 Working Papers